fojuth/readmegen/README.md

 ReadmeGen requires a release number (`--release`) to be provided.
 This will be the title of the generated changelog.

 ### Breakpoint
 By default the changes will go onto the beginning of the changelog file.
-You can though specify a "breakpoint" beneath which these changes should be appended to.
+You can though specify a "breakpoint" beneath which these changes should be appended.
 Usually, you'll have some "intro" in you changelog, and the changes listed below.
 You don't want the script to push the changes on top of the file, but below a certain line.
-You can specify this line using the `--break` argument.
+You can specify this line in the `readmegen.yml` config file or using the `--break` argument.

 For example:
 ```
 readmegen --from 1.12.0 --to 1.13.0 --release 1.3.3 --break *Changelog*
 ```
-The script will append the changes *below* the line that contains the "foobar" phrase.
+The script will append the changes *below* the line that contains the `*Changelog*` phrase.
 This should be the only phrase in this line.
-The breakpoint **must not contain spaces**.
+If you use the CLI argument method (`--break`), the breakpoint **must not contain spaces**.
+Thus you are encouraged to use the config method - you can use spaces there, as shown in the default config.

+ReadmeGen will search for the `## Changelog` breakpoint by default.
+If the breakpoint phrase is not found, the output will go onto the beginning of the changelog file.

 ### Example commits
 Here are some example commit messages that will be grabbed by ReadmeGen (with the default config):